RegisSalesRA/RegisSalesRA/README.md

 ###  🇺🇸"Keep Your Eyes on the horizon"🇺🇸

-- Living im fortaleza-CE  ✌🏻
+- Living in fortaleza-CE  ✌🏻

 <!--
 **RegisSalesRA/RegisSalesRA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.